-Introducing New Fish In An Existing Freshwater Aquarium
+Introducing New Animals In An Existing Tank

 This can be a full blog post in itself.
-I feel the best way to explain this is to differ to PrimeTime Aquatic’s channel.
+I feel the best way to explain this is to differ from PrimeTime Aquatic’s channel.
 He’s an amazing content creator, and a regular at various tradeshows I’ve been to.
 This video will show you how to introduce your newly purchased fish.

 While this particular video does not addressing quarantining, I do have a quarantine blog and video post that is marine fish related.
 The same principals apply, though in freshwater most aquarists will not use medications prophylactically.

-What Fish Are Compatible with Each Other?
+What Species Are Friendly with Each Other?

 There are a few things to look for when trying to determine if two types of fish are compatible.
 Aggression is one factor – if you place an aggressive fish with a timid one there will be constant harassing.
 They’re probably not compatible.
 Size is also important – you don’t want a small fish getting eaten by a larger one.
 Temperature and activity level are also important – you don’t want two fish that need radically different water temperatures or fish who have opposing activity levels that bother the slower moving fish.
 And finally, water chemistry needs should be considered as well – some fish need harder or softer water than others.

-What Fish Should Not Be Together?
+Which Should Not Be Together?

 Some fish should not be together because they will consume each other.
 For example, large cichlids and tetras should not be together in the same tank because the cichlids will consume the tetras.
 Additionally, different species of fish should not be together in the same tank because they will compete for food and can even attack and kill one another.